raramuridesign/mysql-country-list/README.md

-# MYSQL Country List Import
+# MYSQL Country & Nationality List Imports

-Use this mysql to import a list of countries into your database.
+Use this mysql to import a list of countries and/or Nationalities into your database.

 ### Types of Lists